janlt/SOE/README.md

 <p>
 <h3>Asynchronous APIs</h3>

-Asynchronous APIs rely on C++ Future class libraries compring a class hierarchy.
+Asynchronous APIs rely on C++ Future/Promise class libraries comprising a class hierarchy.
 Soe futures can be created and destroyed only using session API.
 Sessions provide context for future's invocation and handling.
 Future's constructors and destructors are protected thus preventing users from creating futures outside of sessions.